 Personally, I find it a little odd when car accident victims swear at the at-fault driver after an accident.
 I know people cause car accidents and I don’t have great expectations of those strangers.

 But that is a minority view.
 The f-bomb is de jure at car accident scenes in Maryland (and, road rage statistics tell us, probably in every town from here to Tripoli).

 Johnson v.
 Downing Facts

 In Johnson v.
 Downing, federal District Court Judge Ellen L. Hollander weighed in on the admissibility of heated conversations between drivers after the accident.
 Our lawyers do not see many Maryland car accidents in U.S. District Court.
 But I assume this case involves an out-of-state plaintiff and an accident in a jurisdiction that is not historically a bed of roses for victims.
 So it makes sense for the attorney in these types of cases to take advantage of diversity jurisdiction and file in federal court.

 Plaintiff’s auto accident attorney filed a smart motion in limine to bar testimony at trial that the Plaintiff was cursing at the scene of the accident.
-This is smart: the jury is far less likely to like a plaintiff who is cursing at the scene of the accident.
-More importantly, a jury might conclude that the person who overreacts to the happening of an accident might excessively complain about their injuries.
-It is not a leap.
+This is good lawyering, right?
+The jury is far less likely to like a plaintiff who is cursing at the scene of the accident.
+Should have much a jury likes that plaintiff have and impact on its award?
+No. But it does.
+A jury might also conclude that the person who overreacts to the happening of an accident might excessively complain about her injuries.

 Judge Hollander found that testimony on this was “wholly irrelevant and immaterial to the issues of causation and damages” and that, even if relevant, the potential of unfair prejudice to the plaintiff would outweigh the probative value of the claim.